 - Updating your website’s software regularly: By simply updating your website platform’s software when you’re prompted (or working with your web design team to do this for you) your site will be less vulnerable.

 - Creating very strong passwords – Create passwords that are at least 12 characters, upper and lowercase letters, numbers and symbols to prevent hacking.

 - Installing a Secure Sockets Layer – Including an SSL certificate to your site means your website now is able to form a secure, encrypted connection with each visitor.

 There are many useful tools and functions you can add to your website based on the platform you’ve chosen.
-Choosing the right ones can improve your website for the user experience as well as for upkeep.
+Choosing the right ones can improve your website for the user experience and point out potential issues with flow and content in your website design.
 You can find ones that will perform a variety of very useful tasks like finding and fixing broken links or monitoring your site traffic as it happens.
 Here are some of the more popular tools we utilize with our clients: